6-Year-Old Wetting Pants During The Day | Clear Causes Explained

 Emotions play a powerful role in bladder control for young children.
 Anxiety, fear, excitement, or stress can disrupt normal signaling between brain and bladder.

 Starting school or daycare introduces new routines and social pressures that may overwhelm some kids.
 Separation anxiety from parents also contributes significantly.
-Sometimes bullying or difficulties making friends create emotional distress manifesting physically through accidents.
+Sometimes bullying or difficulties making friends create emotional distress that can show up physically through accidents.

 Parents should observe if accidents coincide with stressful events or changes at home or school.
 Gentle reassurance along with consistent toilet routines helps rebuild confidence and control over time.